microsoft/azure-devops-extension-sample/README.md

 This sample adds a "Sample WorkItem Form Group" extension to workitem form to show how to interact with the `IWorkItemFormService` service and `IWorkItemNotificationListener`.
 It gives UI to show case how to change field values using the form service and displaying workitem form notification events.

 This sample also provides a unit testing example with minimal necessary mocks.

-## Widget, WidgetConfiguration

-This sample adds a widget extension using the `IConfigurableWidget` interface to demonstrate how to customize your dashboards to show status, progress, or trends.
-It includes an associated widget configuration using the `IWidgetConfiguration` interface so users can customize the experience.

 ## WorkItemOpen